- Online Security

 When a customer views your item there is a menu that takes them to several products from other Etsy sellers.
 The Etsy shop inside a Wix website doesn’t have these links, so your potential buyer will not have a way to find similar products from a different seller.

-2. Click on the Add App button from your Dashboard in the upper right corner.
+2. Click on the App Market from your Dashboard in the left navigation bar.

 3. Type the word ‘Etsy‘ in the Search Apps box at the top of the App Market screen.